 The most notable difference, however, is that this version comes with yet another variation of material to all the UK releases.
 Here we get the standard 14 tracks plus Under The Bed and Poison live (originally from the Classic Rock Collector's Pack version) and No More Mr Nice Guy and The Black Widow live (originally from the Limited Edition Deluxe Album version).

 Being an SHM version the audio (apparently) sounds louder and crisper than the standard UK versions, so this is probably worth picking up and using as your master copy.

 I'll Bite Your Face Off Promotional CD Single

 2011, Spinefarm Records

-This rare promotional CD comes in a simple folded paper sleeve and includes the single version of I'll Bite Your Face Off and the album version of Caffeine (the disc is a blue CD-R type offering).
+This rare UK promotional CD single comes in a simple folded paper sleeve and includes the 'Single Edit' of I'll Bite Your Face Off (which is very similar to the album version, only with the instrumental section in the middle of the song shortened) and the album version of Caffeine (the disc is a blue CD-R type offering).

 The back of the sleeve includes the 2011 UK tour dates.
 There is also a sticker on the clear wallet stating: